 (mac80211 station mode vif disabled for [phy0]wlan0)

-Note: My USB WLAN stick is named wlan0 in my case, you should run ifconfig command and see your proper network interface name.
+Note: My USB WLAN stick is named wlan0 in my case, you should run the ifconfig command and see your proper network interface name.

 Alright, now you have everything set, let's start with a simple recipe first: